A large-scale magnetic field produced by a solar-like dynamo in binary neutron star mergers: Methods

 This figure suggests the following two points: The blue(red)-solid and -dotted curves overlap until the back reaction starts to activate, which happens when the electromagnetic energy reaches $\approx 3\times 10^{49}$~erg.
 This implies that the magnetic field is passive for $t-t_\mathrm{merger}\lesssim 1$~ms, i.e., the linear phase.
-The saturation of the electromagnetic energy via the Kelvin-Helmholtz instability is likely to be $\approx 1$--$3\times 10^{50}$~erg corresponding to $O(0.1)\%$ of the internal energy~\cite{Kiuchi:2015}.
+The saturation of the electromagnetic energy via the Kelvin-Helmholtz instability is likely to be $\approx 1$--$3\times 10^{50}$~erg corresponding to $O(0.1)\%$ of the internal energy~\cite{Kiuchi:2017zz,Aguilera-Miret:2020dhz,Aguilera-Miret:2021fre,Aguilera-Miret:2023qih}.

 The second point is that the growth rate of the electromagnetic energy in the linear phase is determined by the employed grid resolution, not by the employed initial magnetic field strength.
 To quantify the growth rate dependence on the grid resolution and initial magnetic-field strength, we estimate the growth rate by fitting the electromagnetic energy as $E_\mathrm{mag}(t)=A\exp\left(\sigma_\mathrm{KH}(t-t_\mathrm{merger})\right)$ for $0 \lesssim t - t_\mathrm{merge} \lesssim 1$~ms, which corresponds to the linear phase.
-The bottom panel of \ref{fig:SM_KH} plots the estimated growth rate as a function of the initial magnetic-field strength.
+The bottom panel of Extended Data Figure 1 plots the estimated growth rate as a function of the initial magnetic-field strength.
 The symbols denote the employed grid resolutions.
 With $\Delta x_{\rm finest}=12.5$~m, the growth rate is $\approx 7~\mathrm{ms}^{-1}$, irrespective of the initial magnetic-field strength.
 The growth rate increases with the grid resolution.
 With $\Delta x_{\rm finest}=100$ and 200~m, the efficient amplification cannot be captured.
-All the properties are consistent with those of the Kelvin-Helmholtz instability, i.e., the smaller the scale of the vortices is, the larger the growth rate is~\cite{Chandrasekhar:1961}.
-The reality is located in the left-top direction in this diagram, i.e., the weak magnetic field observed in binary pulsars and {\it infinitesimal} grid resolution.
-Therefore, we anticipate that the electromagnetic energy will saturate in a very short timescale, $\ll 1$~ms after the merger, in binary neutron star mergers, irrespective of the magnetic-field strength at the onset of the merger unless a black hole is promptly formed~\cite{Kiuchi:2015,Kiuchi:2017,Vigano:2020}.
+All the properties are consisten